University of Foggia

 The University of Foggia, located in Foggia, Italy, was founded in 1991 and was fully recognized in 1999.
 Although it has taken some time for the university to receive its entitlement and acknowledgement, through that timestamp it has branched off from five faculties to six: the Faculty of Economics, the Faculty of Law, the Faculty of Clinical and Experimental Medicine, the Faculty of Medical and Surgical Sciences, the Faculty of Agricultural Sciences, Food and Environment, and the Faculty of the Humanities: Literature, Cultural Heritage, and Educational Sciences.
 It has also been named as the best university of southern Italy by the newspaper Il Sole 24 Ore, which has full ownership of the Italian employers' federation.

 Departments

-The University of Foggia is divided into these six departments:
+The University of Foggia is divided into these seven departments: